-To the Shareholders of Ericsson Nikola Tesla d.d.
+To the Shareholders and Board of Directors of Ericsson Nikola Tesla d.d., Zagreb

-We have audited the accompanying consolidated financial statements of Ericsson Nikola Tesla d.d. and its subsidiaries (the "Group"), which comprise the consolidated balance sheet as of 31 December 2012 and the consolidated statement of comprehensive income, consolidated statement of changes in equity and consolidated cash flow statement for the year then ended, and a summary of significant accounting policies and other explanatory information.
+We have audited the accompanying financial statements of Ericsson Nikola Tesla d.d. (the "Company"), which comprise the statement of financial position as at 31 December 2012 and the statements of comprehensive income, changes in equity and cash flows for the year then ended, and a summary of significant accounting policies and other explanatory information.

-Management's Responsibility for the Consolidated Financial Statements
+Management's Responsibility for the Financial Statements

-Management is responsible for the preparation and fair presentation of these consolidated financial statements in accordance with International Financial Reporting Standards, and for such internal control as management determines is necessary to enable the preparation of consolidated financial statements that are free from material misstatement, whether due to fraud or error.
+Management is responsible for the preparation and fair presentation of these financial statements in accordance with International Financial Reporting Standards, and for such internal control as management determines is necessary to enable the preparation of financial statements that are free from material misstatement, whether due to fraud or error.